vimlord/QuantumVirtualMachine/README.md

 In order to allow interaction with the qubits, I created code to mimic several quantum logic gates.
 These allow for operations to be performed on one or more qubits.

+######CNOT Gates

+A CNOT gate is a gate that requires two qubits (or more from what I read, but I stayed with 2).
+The first of the two is tested to see if it equals 1, or true.
+If it does, it reverses the value of a second qubit.
+In the program, I made three that work on each axis.
+So, if I was to use it on the x-axis, and the first qubit measured as 1, the second would reverse itself, going from a 1 to a 0, or a 0 to a 1, depending on the case.

 ######Pauli Gates

 Three of these gates exist, an X, Y, and Z gate.
 These gates simply reverse the value on the dimension of the qubit given as input.
 For example, a qubit with a Y value equal to 0.9 would be changed so that Y equals 0.1.